fhildeb/lukso-node-guide/6-blockchain-clients/08-cli-setup.md

 The `attach` command can interact with a running execution instance.
 Attaching the console to a particular port will open up a JavaScript console where you can execute JavaScript commands and interact with the Ethereum blockchain via your own node.

+> **Note**: If you are using another client as Geth, please look at their documentation on configuring the JSON RPC endpoint!
+For Erigon, it's similar to Geth.
+However, there might be an error about the address already being used by the client, so you have to configure it first.

 ```sh
 # Geth interface
 geth attach http://localhost:8545